UCSF-CBI/c4/docs/howto/openondemand.md

 2. From your workstation, connect to OnDemand at: <a href="https://c4-ondemand1.ucsf.edu">OnDemand</a>

 3. Enter your C4 username and password.
 Click the Login button.

-## C4 OnDemand Overview

-Open OnDemand is a very good open source project out of the Ohio Supercomputer Center.
-The mission of Open OnDemand is to provide and intuitive easy to use approach for interactive work on an HPC cluster like C4.
-We are hoping it will make C4 more approachable for new HPC users and for those wanting to do interactive work on powerful compute resources.
-The current list of interactive applications are RStudio, Jupyter, and the C4 interactive desktop which is an easy way to run graphical applications without the need for ssh tunnels.